 - About additional resources on opioids and PDMP

-This section of the Playbook provides background on the opioid epidemic in the United States and how health IT plays a role.
-It presents information on different health IT solutions that providers can use to address the problem.
-Health care practitioners, administrators and physician practice owners, and practice staff can also find a variety of health IT resources in this section.
-These tools can help improve opioid prescribing practices, inform clinical practice, protect patients at risk, and reduce diversion (illegally obtaining or using prescription medications).
-While the opioid epidemic requires diligence and collaboration from all aspects of patient care, health IT and the various related tools are but one of many solutions; we encourage the use of effective clinical tools and resources in addressing this complex issue.
+This section of the Playbook provides background on the role health IT plays in fighting the opioid epidemic in the United States.
+It presents health IT strategies that clinicians can use to address the problem.
+Healthcare practitioners, administrators and physician practice owners, and practice staff can also find a variety of health IT resources in this section.
+These strategies and resources can help improve opioid prescribing practices, inform clinical practice, protect patients at risk for opioid use disorder, and reduce diversion.

 How can health IT help?

-Health IT is increasingly used to improve the quality and efficiency of health care delivery, patient safety, care coordination, and patient-centered care.
-It also offers promising strategies to address the opioid epidemic.
+Health IT is increasingly used to improve the quality and efficiency of healthcare delivery, patient safety, care coordination, and patient-centered care.
+This includes offering strategies to address the opioid epidemic.
 The use of health IT has been demonstrated to improve adherence to opioid prescribing guidelines and physician adherence to treatment protocols, increase the safety of prescribing for controlled substances, enhance clinician access to prescription drug monitoring programs (PDMPs), expand access to addiction treatment and recovery supports, and much more.